bootdotdev/blog/content/clean-code/backend-ux-design.md

 }
 ```

 There's a lot wrong here.
 While this API is probably usable, it makes me want to cry.
 Nothing about it is obvious, and no internal patterns are adhered to.
-I don't even care that much if the API isn't very RESTful at all, but can it please be not-RESTful in a consistent way?
+I don't even care that much if the API isn't very RESTful at all, but can it please be non-RESTful in a consistent way?

 ### Problem #1 - Plurality seems arbitrary

 Some of the endpoints use `/users` while others use `/user`.
 When should I expect one over the other?
-It's not clear so back to the users manual (documentation) for me I suppose.
+It's not clear so back to the user's manual (documentation) for me I suppose.

 ### Problem #2 - When does the path include the verb?